 Point of use water heaters, also known as Insta-Hots, are another great cost-effective appliance for the kitchen.
 They fit neatly under the kitchen sink or bathroom lavatory and produce instant hot water at the press of a button.
 Great for a spot of tea, a cup of coffee, soup mixes, and cooking.

-Most point of use water heaters typically fit under a sink or lavatory and provide instant hot water for making beverages quickly.
+Most point-of-use water heaters typically fit under a sink or lavatory and provide instant hot water for making beverages quickly.
 Other uses, including larger models, are used to provide entire bathrooms with their own source of hot water.
-Use here in the United States is limited, but in other countries around the world, one small point-of-use water heater is installed in each wet room of the house in lieu of a whole house tank water heater, including the bathroom, kitchen, and laundry rooms.
+Use here in the United States is limited, but in other countries around the world, one small point-of-use water heater is installed in each wet room of the house in lieu of a whole-house tank water heater, including the bathroom, kitchen, and laundry rooms.

-Point of use water heaters in the US are usually electric, though some manufacturers do make gas models and their capacity ranges from half gallon up to 6 gallons.
-Like traditional tank water heaters, point of use water heaters carry a 6-12 year warranty and usually last at least that long.
+Point of use water heaters in the US are usually electric, though some manufacturers do make gas models and their capacity ranges from half-gallon up to 6 gallons.
+Like traditional tank water heaters, point-of-use water heaters carry a 6-12 year warranty and usually last at least that long.

-In terms of conservation and efficiency, smaller point of use water heaters are much more efficient than larger point of use heaters and traditional tank water heaters.
+In terms of conservation and efficiency, smaller point-of-use water heaters are much more efficient than larger point-of-use heaters and traditional tank water heaters.
 These small units can save consumers 33-50% on their cost of heating.
-Because they are installed right at the point of use, no water or energy is wasted on getting hot water from a distant tank to the fixture where it is needed, reducing one's carbon foot print.
+Because they are installed right at the point of use, no water or energy is wasted on getting hot water from a distant tank to the fixture where it is needed, reducing one's carbon footprint.